 - UAF High School Student Representative

-UAF Chukchi students have three options to choose from for taking classes:
+UAF Chukchi students have two options to choose from for taking classes:

 Face-to-Face Campus Courses